gliljas/abp/docs/en/Caching.md

 * If the book was not found in the cache, it calls the factory method (`GetBookFromDatabaseAsync` in this case) to retrieve the book item from the original source.
 * `GetOrAddAsync` optionally gets a `DistributedCacheEntryOptions` which can be used to set the lifetime of the cached item.

-`IDistributedCache<BookCacheItem>` supports the same methods of the ASP.NET Core's standard `IDistributedCache` interface, so you can refer [it's documentation](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).
+`IDistributedCache<BookCacheItem>` supports the same methods of the ASP.NET Core's standard `IDistributedCache` interface, so you can refer [its documentation](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).

 ### `IDistributedCache<TCacheItem, TCacheKey>` Interface